Shetland Islands, Scotland

 We asked people if there is a lot of crime.
 They answered:

 "The Shetland Islands, located in Scotland, are generally considered to be a safe and peaceful place with a low crime rate.
 The close-knit community and the remote location contribute to the overall safety of the islands.
 Most of the crimes reported are minor offenses, such as petty theft or minor traffic violations.
 Serious crimes, like violent offenses or major property crimes, are relatively rare.
 The local police force is active and responsive, further ensuring the safety of the residents.
-However, like any place, it is always advised to take basic precautions and be aware of one's surroundings," wrote one member in Shetland Islands.
+However, like any place, it is always advised to take basic precautions and be aware of one's surroundings," said one expat in Shetland Islands.

 About the Author